Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 Having completed this study unit

-• You recognize your cultural background and its impact on daily decision making and how they interact with each other.
+• You recognize the importance of self-awareness, self-management and your cultural background and their impact on daily decision making

-• You recognize complexities arising from diversity related issues.
+• You recognize the organisations’ needs from diversity perspective and complexities related to diversity related issues.

 • You recognize the impact of diversity and cultural differences at a global and national level.